maize-genetics/phg_v2/docs/build_and_load.md

 already set up during the Conda environment step, there is no need to install this manually.

-To run this aligner, we can call the `align-assemblies` command:
+To run the aligner step, we can call the `align-assemblies` command:

 ```shell
 ./phg align-assemblies \